FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advancedAccountAdministration/c_st_businessUnits/_index.md

         >
         > When you select this option, you must also provide archive folder absolute path.
 This option will be disabled if the Enable File Archiving option from the global File Archiving page is turned off.

     7. Select the **Encryption certificate** from the menu.
 The encryption certificate must be a local x.509 certificate.
-See <a href="../../c_st_setup/c_st_certificates/t_st_localcertificatesandcsrs" class="MCXref xref">Manage local certificates and certificate signing requests</a>.
+See [Manage local certificates and certificate signing requests](../../c_st_setup/c_st_certificates/t_st_localcertificatesandcsrs).
         -   When **Default** is selected, the business unit inherits either its parent’s encryption certificate or the global encryption certificate if it is a top level business unit.
         -   When **Disabled** is selected, archived files for accounts in this business unit won’t be encrypted.
         -   When **Custom** is selected, a dedicated encryption certificate can be selected for this business unit.